BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

     - Dive
     - Ice Shard

 Surprise, the Water gym leader has a team built for the Water Surface and Underwater Fields.
-These fields, especially the latter, are pretty suffocating for most Pokemon, drastically slowing them down and allowing Amaria to hit hard with Whirlpool, Dive, etc. On the surface Electric types and maybe Grass types can get away with their usual tricks somewhat, although with Ludicolo, Kingdra, and Swampert you won't have the easiest time sweeping and the group all have lots of coverage, and on Zekrom route only, she'll have a Dragon type Z-move.
+These fields, especially the latter, are pretty suffocating for most Pokémon, drastically slowing them down and allowing Amaria to hit hard with Whirlpool, Dive, etc. On the surface Electric types and maybe Grass types can get away with their usual tricks somewhat, although with Ludicolo, Kingdra, and Swampert you won't have the easiest time sweeping and the group all have lots of coverage, and on Zekrom route only, she'll have a Dragon type Z-move.
 The first two also have Swift Swim, which is always on for these two fields.
 Wishiwashi doesn't stop schooling, so keep that in mind.
 Lapras with its seed and Curse can set up on you and is also immune to status conditions on these fields, so you might be in for a shock if it sets up and is unkillable.
 This team isn't super complicated, just hits hard and is prepared to deal with most of what you throw at it.

-You can consider trying to change up the field - Murkwater Surface can wear down her Pokemon with chip damage... although she can change it back with half of her team's Whirlpool.
+You can consider trying to change up the field - Murkwater Surface can wear down her Pokémon with chip damage... although she can change it back with half of her team's Whirlpool.
 Icy Surface can allow you to actually use hazards and ignore all the speed shenanigans... although she can change it back with Swampert's Earthquake or two uses of Kingdra's Scald.
 You can also create a team specifically for one of the fields - Raichu-Alola for example does great on the Water Surface, and Dhelmise can be really powerful Underwater.
-Any Pokemon with Water Absorb, Dry Skin, or Storm Drain such as Heliolisk and Cradily can also neutralize many of the attacks she will try to use and let you wear out her Pokemon, potentially to Toxic stall or take away her PP with the non-Water type moves.
+Any Pokémon with Water Absorb, Dry Skin, or Storm Drain such as Heliolisk and Cradily can also neutralize many of the attacks she will try to use and let you wear out her Pokémon, potentially to Toxic stall or take away her PP with the non-Water type moves.
 Especially Underwater, your own Water types with Swift Swim can be very useful here as well - if you can get past her Kingdra, your own Ludicolo can be particularly good here.
 There are lots of strategies that you can use here once you get around how solid her team is in the the Water / Underwater fields.

 **Flotsam Amaria (2x Ultra Potion).
 Field: Water Surface**
 - Vaporeon, Lv.
 86, @Assault Vest, Ability: Water Absorb, Modest Nature, IVs: 31, EVs: 252/0/100/156/0/0